MaterializeInc/materialize/doc/developer/design/20231102_read_holds.md

 If a `HOLD` exists for a directly queryable object (i.e., not indexes) at time `t`, `SELECT` and `SUBSCRIBE` on that object `AS OF t` will successfully execute.
 If a `HOLD` exists for an index, the same is true if the index satisfies the query.
 A `HOLD` on any non-index object will not also create the `HOLD` on any indexes of the object.
-An `AS OF` query will restrict the indexes it considers to those that are valid for the requested time.
+An `AS OF` query will restrict the indexes or object it considers to those that are valid for the requested time.
-TODO: Figure out what "offer to plan around those indexes" means and add more about that here.

 Because this may be surprising to users, if an `AS OF` query whose plan uses an index errors because the `AS OF` is less than the index's read frontier and a `HOLD` exists on the index's object, a helpful error message will be produced telling the user that their `HOLD` must be on the index, not the underlying object.